 - Pull on both ends of the line in front of and behind the eye to tighten and secure the knot

-The improved clinch knot works with just about any type of lure or hook you want to use and will work as a go-to knot when you’re unsure of what type of knot to use with a new lure or hook.
+The improved clinch knot works with just about any lure or hook you want to use and will work as a go-to knot when you’re unsure of what type to use with a new lure or hook.

-Another handy knot that will work in a variety of different situations is the Palomar knot.
-This one is also incredibly simple and should be one of the first fishing knots you attempt to learn, or that you teach to a young angler.
+Another handy knot that will work in various situations is the Palomar knot.
+This one is also straightforward and should be one of the first fishing knots you attempt to learn or teach to a young angler.

 The Palomar knot is said to be the best for fishing with braided line and is extremely useful for saltwater anglers or anyone who wants to be able to quickly and easily secure their hook.
 It’s also probably the quickest knot you can tie if time is of the essence.

 - Double-up the line until you have about 6 to 8 inches

 - Run the doubled up end through the eye until you have around 4 to 6 inches of doubled line through the eye

 - Create a simple overhand loop using the doubled-up excess line

 - Loop the doubled-up end of the line over the hook and pull down until the knot is secure on the eye

 This is arguably the easiest knot you can learn and will work on virtually any type of lure or hook you want to use it on for saltwater and freshwater fishing.